lkodinsson/MARS/Basic/Talents.md

 **Cost:** 8 EXP
 **Requirements:** Max Dexterity 13+, Trained in Acrobatics

-Your speed is increased by 2m, and you can move your full speed when you evade (from half).
+Your speed is increased by 2m, and you can move a quarter of your speed when you evade (from 1m).

 ## Always Prepared